loc-codes/TeachYourselfComputerScience/CS61A/README.md

+## Subject 1: Programming
-### Most undergraduate CS programs start with an “introduction” to computer programming.
+### "Most undergraduate CS programs start with an “introduction” to computer programming.
-#### The best versions of these courses cater not just to novices, but also to those who missed beneficial concepts and programming models while first learning to code.
+#### The best versions of these courses cater not just to novices, but also to those who missed beneficial concepts and programming models while first learning to code."

 The traditional recommendation for Programming is [Scheme/Structure and Interpretation of Computer Programs](https://sarabander.github.io/sicp/html/index.xhtml).